-As digital transformation efforts in the legal industry have become more mature and focused on practical, tangible and measurable outcomes, the focus has shifted to legal automation.
-As machine learning-based “AI” tools are still limited in their abilities and scope, the focus naturally drifted to automation.
+Digital transformation efforts in the legal industry are maturing and the focus is now on achieving practical, tangible and measurable outcomes.
+As machine learning-based “AI” tools are still limited in their abilities and scope, digital transformation in the legal domain has naturally gravitated toward legal automation.

-Even though this concept seems familiar from other industries, it’s mostly uncharted territory.
-Apart from document automation solutions such as ContractExpress, HotDocs or LawLift, which have been around for quite some time, the legal value delivery chain is mostly manual, i.e. not automated.
+Even though this concept seems familiar from other industries, automation in the legal field is still largely uncharted territory.
+Apart from document automation solutions such as ContractExpress, HotDocs or LawLift, which have been around for quite some time, the legal value delivery chain is still mostly manual, i.e. not automated.

-- Many lawyers are still unaware of how automation could look like in their respective fields and how it can be operationalized.
+- Many lawyers are still unaware of how automation could look in their respective fields and how it can be operationalized.
 Lawyers are quick in labeling their work as “bespoke” or “too complex”.

 - Job Satisfaction

-To varying degrees, all legal areas include repetitive, “standardizable” legal inquiries and assessments subject to automation.
-For highly bespoke and complex cases automation might not be feasible.
+To varying degrees, all legal areas include repetitive, “standardizable” legal inquiries and assessments that are ripe for automation.
+For bespoke work, as well as highly unique or complex cases, automation may not always be feasible.
 However, a large part of legal work is prone to standardization and thus automation.
-The ratio between bespoke and standardizable legal work is often wrongly estimated – erring on the site of the uniqueness and complexity of the task at hand.
+The ratio between bespoke and standardizable legal work is often wrongly estimated, erring on the side of the uniqueness and complexity of the task at hand.